CHILab1/MedOntoAlignment/README.md

+# MedOntoAlignment
+An automatic alignment strategy for medical ontologies: the MedPix 2.0 case study

 This repository is arranged as follows:

 ### annotation-pipeline
-contains the code for the proposed annotation pipeline for the alignment of MedPix 2.0 and ICD-11 ontologies
+contains the code for the proposed annotation pipeline for the alignment of MedPix 2.0 to ICD-11 and RadLex ontologies

 ### icd11
 contains the obtained data from ICD-11 MMS via API retrieve